DeevanshiSharma/Amazon-price-tracker/ReadMe.md

 # Amazon price tracker\python

-Amazon product price tracker in python language scrapes the price of a product from the URL provided and notifies the user via email in real-time.
+Amazon product price tracker in python language scrapes the price and title of a product from the URL provided and notifies the user via email in real-time.

 The basic approach is that it gets access to the source code of the product page and scrapes the required details such as product title and product price.
 After scraping it logs in to the senders account and automatically send an email regarding the product price to the receiver.
 Some packages used are Beautiful Soup (bs4), Requests, DateTime, and smtplib.